-This guide is an up-to-date, high-level discussion of the current set of Hibernate features.
-It does not attempt to cover every feature and should be used in conjunction with other documentation -
+This guide is an up-to-date, high-level discussion of the current feature set and recommended usage.
+It does not attempt to cover every feature and should be used in conjunction with other documentation:

-- Hibernate's extensive Javadoc
+- Hibernate's extensive Javadoc,

-- The Hibernate Query Language Guide
+- the Guide to Hibernate Query Language, and

-- The Hibernate User Guide.
+- the Hibernate User Guide.

-The Hibernate User Guide provides detailed discussion about most aspects of Hibernate.
-But with so much information to cover, readability is difficult to achieve - it should be considered more of a reference guide.

-Where applicable, this guide will provide links to detailed User Guide content within its covered topics.
+The Hibernate User Guide includes detailed discussions of most aspects of Hibernate.
+But with so much information to cover, readability is difficult to achieve, and so it's most useful as a reference.
+Where necessary, we'll provide links to relevant sections of the User Guide.